Composites 3 - AERO97048

 • To consider processing methods for different MMCs and factors affecting their manufacture.

-• To review typical behaviours and failure modes of the main MMC classes.
+• To review typical behaviours and failure modes of the main MMC classes and to understand the possible reinforcing mechanisms in the main MMC classes.

 • To introduce polymer-basics: chemistry, physics, classification, structure, molecular weight (distribution).